 Once upon a time, poor parents of children around the world had to put up with Facebook.
 Not only they had to learn the ways that Facebook works in order to keep their little ones safe, but they also had to ensure that they had to do so while doing a full-time job along with taking care of their kids.
 While it was quite a feat in itself to do all of the above at the same time, it was a feat as well when parents had to understand the workings of Twitter, followed by Instagram, Tumblr, Whatsapp, Skype, and Viber, along with many other social media platform that has become staple applications for every smartphone user.

 Understanding SnapChat is hard work.
 It becomes even harder to tackle when things like worry and responsibilities come into the mix.
-Therefore, in worrisome times as this one, only parental monitoring applications like TheOneSpy can help parents keep an eye on their child’s activities with:
+Therefore, in worrisome times as this one, only parental monitoring apps like TheOneSpy can help parents keep an eye on their child’s activities with:

 Social Media Monitoring

 With TheOneSpy app, parents can easily browse through the various social media accounts their child has made, their online activities, and the people they are friends with.
 Not only are they able to keep an eye on their child’s activities, but they also control them to some extent since the TOS application provides parents with real-time notification of the various activities of the user of the target device.

 Unadulterated Access to Applications

 TOS cell phone monitoring apps allow you complete access to the target device i.e. your child’s smartphone.
 With such an access in your hands, you are authorized to look through your child’s smartphone at your free will and see what apps your child has been installing on it.
 Not only can you know what apps are being installed, but you can also access and uninstall them if you deem them unfit for the child you use.
 You can essentially do the same with SnapChat if you see something you don’t like.

 Look through Browsing History